keybase/book-content/05-sites/00-index.md

 my-site.example.com.
 300 IN CNAME kbp.keybaseapi.com.
 ```

+Note that you can't have CNAME on a root domain (e.g. `example.com`).
+Some DNS providers support it by making it a proxy for only `A`/`AAAA` records.
+This is called `ALIAS` sometimes.
+If you need to use a root domain with Keybase hosted site but your DNS provider doesn't allow it, try switching to a different DNS provider.

 In addition to the DNS record, `kbpbot` needs to know which shared folder you’d like to share on this hostname.
 You’ll need a `TXT` record for `_keybase_pages` as a subdomain of your hostname.
 In this case, that would be `_keybase_pages.my-site.example.com`.
+If the `_keybase_pages` prefix isn't allowed, you may use `_keybasepages.my-site.example.com` as well.

 The contents of this record are the prefix `kbp=`, and a full Keybase path to the folder you’d like to share, as created above.
 For this example setup, the record would look like this: